FredZHENG/SwiftkeyProject/SwiftKeyppt.md

 ```
    user  system elapsed
-   0.08    0.00    0.08
+   0.07    0.00    0.08
 ```
 Since the model does not need to evaluate every model, it takes very little time to give a prediction.

-Because of this speed, this app can perform **real time prediction**.
+Due to the speed, this app can make **real time prediction**.

 Accuracy & size